 This will list the value taken by the first subject for the bweight variable.
-Alternatively births[1,2]

-will list the value taken by the first subject for the second variable (which is bweight).
-Similarly births[2,"bweight"]

-will list the value taken by the second subject for bweight, and so on.
-To list the data for the first 10 subject for the bweight variable, try births[1:10, "bweight"]
+Alternatively will list the value taken by the first subject for the second variable (which is bweight).
+Similarly will list the value taken by the second subject for bweight, and so on.
+To list the data for the first 10 subject for the bweight variable, try